laderast/hugo_website/content/cvitae.md

 (503) 481-8470
 <laderast@ohsu.edu>

-**EDUCATION**
+## Education

 B.A., Chemistry, Reed College, Portland, OR 1998.
 M.S.
 Biomedical Informatics, Oregon Health & Science University, 2004.
 PhD, Biomedical Informatics, Oregon Health & Science University, 2014.

-**RESEARCH STATEMENT**
+# Research Statement

 My research interests are complex diseases, precision medicine, applications of systems science (including network analysis and modeling), and applying data integration to difficult and high-impact translational research questions.
 These questions include immune system profiling in both infectious disease (tuberculosis) and Acute Myeloid Leukemia, understanding drug sensitivity in the context of multiple cancer types (AML, Colorectal, Breast and Head and Neck Cancer), and quantifying expression differences in alcoholic preference.
 I have worked with a large number of datatypes (high-throughput immunophenotyping, proteomics, expression, genomic, and functional drug screen data) and